 A great backpack is an essential for outdoor adventures of any shape or size.
-Whether you’re in the market for a compact daypack for casual walks or a big behemoth of a bag that you can take multiday trekking or travelling, you’ll need something reliable, tough and comfortable.
-We have tested out models ranging from barely-there running packs to hefty 70L rucksacks to bring you our pick of the best women’s hiking backpacks designed especially for hikers, cyclists, backpackers and trail runners, and with options to suit all budgets.
+Whether you’re in the market for a compact daypack for casual hikes or a behemoth of a bag that you can take multiday trekking or travelling, you’ll need something reliable, tough and comfortable.
+We have tested out models ranging from barely-there running packs to hefty 70-liter backpacks to bring you our pick of the best women’s hiking backpacks designed especially for hikers, cyclists, backpackers and trail runners, and with options to suit all budgets.

 Light, versatile and comfortable over long distances – a nicely designed daypack

 RRP: $105 (US) / £90 (UK) | Weight: 658g/23.2oz | Capacity: 24L / 1464 cu in | Sizes: S–M / M–L | Colors: Ebony & lilac gray / Canton & yucca

 Salomon promise that their Out Day 24 pack delivers ‘hydration, freedom of movement and multifunction’, and as six-word summaries go, that is pretty spot-on.
 This smart pack is reasonably lightweight and is nicely designed to fit women’s bodies – the lack of weight and wide strap combo means you’ll barely feel the Out Day when it’s on.
 The size is compact but there is still plenty of space for all the essentials and warm clothing you’ll need to pack for a day hike.